nvidia-holoscan/holoscan-sdk/README.md

 ## User Guide

 The latest SDK user guide is available at https://docs.nvidia.com/clara-holoscan.

-Before installing the SDK from this GitHub repo, make sure you have followed the [Clara AGX Developer Kit User Guide](https://developer.nvidia.com/clara-agx-developer-kit-user-guide) or the [Clara Holoscan Developer Kit User Guide](https://developer.download.nvidia.com/CLARA/Clara-Holoscan-Developer-Kit-User-Guide.pdf) to set up your development kit.
+Before installing the SDK from this GitHub repository on Developer Kits, make sure you have followed the [Clara AGX Developer Kit User Guide](https://developer.nvidia.com/clara-agx-developer-kit-user-guide) or the [NVIDIA IGX Orin Developer Kit User Guide](https://developer.download.nvidia.com/CLARA/Clara-Holoscan-Developer-Kit-User-Guide.pdf) to set up your development kit.
+Also, make sure you have joined the [Clara Holoscan SDK Program](https://developer.nvidia.com/clara-holoscan-sdk-program) and the [RiverMax SDK Program](https://developer.nvidia.com/nvidia-rivermax-sdk) before using the NVIDIA SDK Manager.

 ## Prerequisites

-The Clara Holoscan Embedded SDK and its sample applications are designed to run on any of the [Clara Developer Kits](https://www.nvidia.com/en-us/clara/developer-kits/).
+The Clara Holoscan Embedded SDK and its sample applications are designed to run on any of the [Clara Developer Kits](https://www.nvidia.com/en-us/clara/developer-kits) as well as x86_64 systems.

 Requirements include:
 - [NVIDIA Jetson Linux](https://developer.nvidia.com/embedded/jetson-linux): 34.1.2<sup> [1](#holopack)</sup>